storybookjs/ember/docs/sharing/storybook-composition.md

 <!-- prettier-ignore-end -->

-Once you add a reference to a Storybook deployed using this method, almost immediately you'll see all the stories and other relevant information displayed in the UI.
+Linking to a Storybook deployed using this approach will yield all the stories and other relevant information displayed in the UI.

-If required, you can also add additional arguments to this command.
-You can use the following to generate the `stories.json` file to a custom directory:
+If you need, you can also add additional arguments to this command.
+For instance, if you want to generate the stories.json file into a custom directory you can use the following:

 ```shell
 npx sb extract my-built-storybook-directory my-other-directory/stories.json
 ```

-Once the command executes it will look for a built Storybook in the `my-built-storybook-directory` and create the `stories.json` file in `my-other-directory`.
+When executed it will lookup a built Storybook in the `my-built-storybook-directory` and create the `stories.json` file in the `my-other-directory` with all the necessary information.

 <div class="aside">

-If you need to use arguments, you'll need to use both of them, or the command will not be executed properly.
+💡 If you need to use the arguments, you’ll need to include both of them or the command will fail.

 </div>